 One important way we accomplish this mission is by maintaining a culture of respect, inclusion and equal treatment for patients, visitors, students and employees who are lesbian, gay, bisexual, transgender, queer and/or questioning and other sexual identities (LGBTQ+).

 Rush has a history of being a champion for the LGBTQ+ community.
-For the 11th consecutive year, Rush University Medical Center has been recognized as a Leader in LGBT Healthcare Equality in the Healthcare Equality Index (HEI), an annual survey of how health care facilities in the United States treat LGBTQ patients and their families, as well as LGBTQ+ employees.
+Rush University System for Health has been recognized as a Leader in LGBT Healthcare Equality in the Healthcare Equality Index (HEI), an annual survey of how health care facilities in the United States treat LGBTQ+ patients and their families, as well as LGBTQ+ employees.

 Fewer than 500 hospitals or health systems in the country have earned leader status out of nearly 5,700 hospitals nationwide.